docpad-archive/documentation/core/config.html.md

 KEY2=VALUE2
 ```

-With all key value pairs being added to the `process.env` environment variable.
+All key-value pairs are added to the `process.env` environment variable.

-It is useful for setting sensitive information such as API keys and database information etc. - if using for this purpose, then be sure to add the `.env` file to your `.gitignore` file.
+This is useful for setting sensitive information, like API keys, database information, and so on.

+If you're using `.env` using for this purpose, be sure to add `.env` to your `.gitignore` file!